fpatel02/FriProj7/README.md

         print("\nThank you for playing the Trivia Quiz Bowl!
 Goodbye!"): Displays a farewell message to the user once all questions have been asked.

+FridayProj5upd:
+    Defining Functions for Colors:

+        Each function (e.g., def red(text):) takes a string text as input. return f"\033[91m{text}\033[0m": The string is formatted with ANSI escape codes to change the text color.
+        \033[91m: Sets the text color to red.
+        \033[0m: Resets the color back to the default after the text.
+    Main Program Execution:

+        if __name__ == "__main__":: This checks if the script is being run directly (not imported as a module). print(red("This text is red!")): Calls the red function and prints the text in red color.
+This is repeated for each color function.
+        User Input for Color Selection:

+        color_choice = input("Choose a color (red, green, blue, yellow, magenta): ").strip().lower(): Prompts the user to choose a color, stripping whitespace and converting to lowercase for consistency. user_text = input("Enter the text you want to display: "): Prompts the user to input the text they wish to display.
+    Mapping Color Choices to Functions:

+        color_functions = {...}: This dictionary maps color names to their respective functions, allowing for easy lookup based on user input.
+    Validating User Input:

+        if color_choice in color_functions:: Checks if the user's choice is valid. print(color_functions[color_choice](user_text)): Calls the corresponding function and prints the colored text. else:: If the user's choice is invalid, it prints an error message.